Vladimir Solodov

-Vladimir Viktorovich Solodov (Владимир Викторович Солодов; born 26 July 1982) is a Russian statesman who is the Governor of Kamchatka Krai since 21 September 2020.
-Solodov was acting governor from 3 April until 21 September 2020.
+Vladimir Viktorovich Solodov (Владимир Викторович Солодов; born 26 July 1982) is a Russian politician who has been the Governor of Kamchatka Krai since 21 September 2020.
+Previously, Solodov was Kamchatka Krai's acting governor from 3 April until 21 September 2020.
 He was previously the chairman of the Government of the Republic of Sakha (Yakutia) from 2018 to 2020.
-Candidate of Political Sciences (2007).

 Biography

 Vladimir Solodov was born in Moscow on 26 July 1982.

-In 2002, he studied at the Institute of Political Science in Paris, France, and in 2004, he graduated from the Faculty of Public Administration of Moscow State University.
-From 2004 to 2007, he studied at the graduate school of Moscow State University (Lomonosov).
+In 2002, he studied at the Institute of Political Science in Paris, France, and later graduated from Moscow State University's Faculty for Public Administration in 2004.
+From 2004 to 2007, he studied at the graduate school of Moscow State University.
 In 2007, Solodov defended his thesis on "Electronic government as a tool for transforming public administration."

-From 2005 to 2013, he was engaged in teaching and research activities at the Faculty of Public Administration of the Moscow State University.
-He rose from an assistant to an associate professor of the Department of Theory and Practice of Management while at the University.
-Next, he headed for the Centre for New Technologies of Public Administration and was engaged in expert work for the organization of project activities such as the development, progression, and launch of training programs for civil servants.
+From 2005 to 2013, he was a teacher and researcher at the Faculty of Public Administration of Moscow State University.
+He rose from an assistant to an associate professor of the Department of Theory and Practice of Management while at the university.
+Next, he led the Centre for New Technologies of Public Administration and was engaged in work for the organization of project activities such as the development, progression, and launch of training programs for civil servants.

-In 2013, he headed the Department of Projects and Practices of the "Young Professionals" direction of the ASI.
-Solodov was responsible for the selection and support of projects in the field of professional development, and took part in the launch of the Global Education Program.
+In 2013, he led the Department of Projects and Practices of the "Young Professionals" for the Agency for Strategic Initiative.
+Solodov selected and supported projects in the field of professional development, and took part in the launch of the Global Education Program.
 He also participated in the organization of sessions on the development of projects prioritizing development areas of the Far East.

 On 6 April 2015, Solodov was appointed Deputy Plenipotentiary Representative in the Far Eastern Federal District, along with Yury Trutnev.
 He supervised issues concerning social and economic policy, as well as the implementation of public projects and patriotic education.

-On 1 August 2017, he was appointed chairman of the board of directors of the Far East Development Fund (founder - Vnesheconombank).
+On 1 August 2017, he was appointed chairman of the board of directors of the Far East Development Fund (founder – Vnesheconombank).
 Solodov took an active part in the work on systemically increasing the attractiveness of regions for investment, removing administrative barriers to existing and established enterprises, including residents of the territories of advanced social and economic development and the free port of Vladivostok.

 On 26 June 2018, Solodov was appointed Acting Chairman of the Government of the Republic of Sakha (Yakutia).
 On 18 October 2018, he was appointed and confirmed as Chairman of the Government of the Republic of Sakha (Yakutia).